Kevin Windham

 Kevin Windham (born February 28, 1978), is an American former professional motocross racer.
 At 17 he received a factory ride from Team Yamaha.
-Often referred to by the nickname "K-Dub", he achieved back to back AMA 125 West Supercross Championships in 1996 and 1997, the 2005 Motocross des Nations team championship, and was 2nd in points for the 2008 supercross season.
+Often referred to by the nickname "K-Dub", he achieved back to back AMA 125 West Supercross Championships in 1996 and 1997, the 2005 Motocross des Nations team championship, and was second in points for the 2008 supercross season.
 In 1999, Windham won the United States Grand Prix of Motocross held at Budd's Creek, Maryland.
 Windham has been described as "arguably the best rider to have never won a National Championship".

 Regarded as one of the most naturally talented riders competing in motocross and supercross, Windham has finished second in the overall points standings five times, without once winning.
-Though one of the oldest riders on the track in 2011, his acknowledged class, grace, and riding ability make him a favourite with the fans.
+Though one of the oldest riders on the track in 2011, his acknowledged class, grace, and riding ability made him a favourite with the fans.
 He announced his retirement from racing at the third round of the 2013 Supercross season.